acemod/ACE3/docs/wiki/framework/spectator-framework.md

 ### 4.3 Add/Remove sides available to spectate

 `ace_spectator_fnc_updateSides`
 By default, units on all 4 sides (`west`, `east`, `independent` and `civilian`) are available to spectate provided they pass through basic filtering (AI setting, simulated and visible).
-By removing a side, you effectively add a layer to the filtering that removes units belonging to that side from the spectator unit list.
-Adding sides is simply available to resverse a removal - you cannot add a side beyond the main 4 (e.g. `sideLogic`) as those units do not appear in the `allUnits` array, however you could whitelist a unit belonging to such a side.
+By removing a side, you effectively add a layer of filtering that removes units belonging to that side from the spectator unit list.
+Adding sides is simply available to reverse a removal - you cannot add a side beyond the main 4 (e.g. `sideLogic`) as those units do not appear in the `allUnits` array (you could whitelist a unit belonging to such a side).

 Note that this function takes local effect, so only the local player will see these changes.